SalaheddineAD/mobility-analysis/README.md

 |Average number of unique device IDs per hour, excluding outliers.|        |
 |Variability in the average interval between records for each device ID.|        |
 |Variability in the average interval between records for each device ID, excluding outliers.|        |

-### Visualizations

-Visual representations such as bar plots are used to illustrate data trends and distributions.
-(Include links or images if available)